filiperecharte/SpaceInvaders/docs/README.md

 **Consequences**</br>
 This Design Pattern decoupled our invoker from each specific command, because the invoker does not need to know anything about what the command does.
 All of that is now encapsulated on each command. **Our GameEngine does not know anything about moving the ship.**</br>

-### The data to perform a command should be encapsulated

 ### Different factories should create objects of different types
 **Problem in context**</br>